Doggy Day Spa: Essential Oils For Dogs

 If you decide to use pure neem oil, you’ll want to know a few things.

-It’s important that whenever you apply something onto your dog’s coat that you monitor the skin.
+It’s important that whenever you apply something to your dog’s coat, you closely monitor the skin.
 If there is a bad reaction, wash it off immediately.
 Also, should you choose to put pure neem oil on your dog’s skin, you should leave it on for no more than 48 hours.

 Tea Tree & Other Toxic Essential Oils